DataDog/datadog-operator/docs/custom_check.md

 ## Providing additional volumes

-Additional user-configured volumes can be mounted in either the node or Cluster Agent containers by setting the `volumes` and `volumeMounts` properties.
-Find below an example of using a volume to mount a secret:
+Additional user-configured volumes can be mounted in either the Node or Cluster Agent containers by setting the `volumes` and `volumeMounts` properties.

+The following is an example of using a volume to mount a secret:

 ```yaml
 apiVersion: datadoghq.com/v1alpha1